What is Ayurveda and what can it do for you?

 In essence, there are 3 basic body/mind types based on these doshas.
 We all have a combination of these doshas, with one being more dominant.

-For example, if you tend towards a thin, lean build, have dry skin or hair, possess a mind that thinks constantly and is ‘spacy’, are a chatty person who talks quickly, possess a variable appetite and reacts to a perceived dangerous situation with fear, don’t sweat a lot, tend towards constipation, love being warm, have the stamina of a deer where energy comes in quick spurts, then your dominant dosha is VATA (air/ether).
+For example, if you tend towards a thin, lean build, have dry skin or hair, possess a mind that thinks constantly and is ‘spacy’, are a chatty person who talks quickly, possess a variable appetite and reacts to a perceived dangerous situation with fear, don’t sweat a lot, tend towards constipation, love being warm, have the stamina of a deer where energy comes in quick spurts, then your dominant dosha is VATA (air/space).

 If you tend towards a medium build, have oily or thin hair going gray or balding, possess a mind that is always planning ahead or is sharp, have an intense or firey personality, a strong appetite where skipping meals is uncomfortable, reacts to perceived dangerous situations with aggression or anger, sweat with a strong odor, tends toward loose stools, love cool weather, possess good energy that could seem unstoppable, then your dominant dosha is PITTA (fire/water).